Unveiling the Secrets of Nitrogen and Hydrogen: Two Essential Gases

 The Interplay Between Nitrogen and Hydrogen: The Haber-Bosch Process

-The Haber-Bosch process involves reacting nitrogen gas (N₂) and hydrogen gas (H₂) under high pressure (typically around 200 atmospheres) and high temperature (around 400-500°C), in the presence of an iron catalyst.
+Let's talk about the Haber-Bosch process involves reacting nitrogen gas (N₂) and hydrogen gas (H₂) under high pressure (typically around 200 atmospheres) and high temperature (around 400-500°C), in the presence of an iron catalyst.
 The reaction is exothermic, meaning it releases heat.
 The overall reaction is:

 N₂(g) + 3H₂(g) ⇌ 2NH₃(g)